Jamazi4/bimcat/node-notes.md

 ### --13-08-2025--

+now I'm at least getting correct values for ui controls on saveNodeProject TODO added there mentioning slider values

 #### plan for ui controls

 - 'EXPOSE' node would have a number/bool input and a string input for control